bellons91/personal-tech-notes/azure/Azure App Service/Azure App Service Plan.md

 ---
-type: basic-note
-foam_template:
-  filepath: "./azure/azure-app-service-plan.md"
+tags:
+  - azure
+  - cloud
-tags: azure, cloud, az-204
+  - az-204
+  - azure-app-services
 ---

-# Azure App Service Plan

-An [[azure-app-service]] always runs in an App Service plan, which defines the set of compute resources available to the app.
+An [[Azure App Service]] always runs in an App Service plan, which defines the set of compute resources available to the app.

 One or more apps can be configured to run in the same App Service Plan.